oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

    V500_EVENT_SET_EXPLODE
    ```

-   Below are the 16 tables which formed a cluster on Medication Deatils and also medical dispense.
+   Below are the 16 tables which formed a cluster on Medication details and also medical dispense.

     ```text
    ORDER_PRODUCT